 Wrath’s story and narrative learned from The Burning Crusade’s mistakes.
 Arthas was a focal point during the questing experience.
 He was the villain and an actual, concrete character that you would encounter on several occasions as you level your way through Northrend.
 He was the threat, the poster child of the expansion, and there was no mistaking it.
 At times, however, this was almost comical; Arthas kept popping up in places, beating a dead horse that he’s the bad guy.

-This is a great World of Warcraft expansion, but it has its flaws, keeping it back from the number one spot.
+This is a great World of Warcraft expansion, but it has its flaws that have become apparent in Classic WoW.

 The Burning Crusade

 Burning Crusade is not perfect, but no World of Warcraft expansion is.
 It has its flaws: the questing flow of zones is a bit erratic, the Mount Hyjal raid deserves to be shot into the sun, and it’s an incredibly alt-unfriendly experience.